 Libby didn’t understand why they had to leave their small apartment.
 It was nothing fancy, but it was spacious enough for her to have her afternoon adventures every now and then.
-All she remembered was that a man of medium height and fair skin came in their home one day.
+All she remembered of that day was that a man of medium height and fair skin came in their home.
 She immediately noticed how her Mama’s attitude had changed from being the warm and kind Fairy Queen, to the expressionless and detached Ice Queen.
 Weren’t they supposed to defeat the Ice Queen?

 Denise then gave her some change to go and buy ice cream and Libby was delighted.
 As she walked out of the door, the man looked at her with eyes as blue as her own.
 It reflected some kind of sadness, and Libby didn’t see why the man should be so sad on a fine day.
 He gave her a small smile, and she waved in reply.

 When she came back though, all her favorite toys had gone in small boxes, all her clothes were emptied from the shelves, and there, in the middle of all the chaos stood the black and battered luggage.
 The mysterious man was gone.

 “Mama, where are we going?”
 Libby asked as her mom put on her coat.

 “We’re going to find a better castle for the Fairy Queen, my love.”

 “Are we going back home?”

 “We’ll build a new home darling, now hush now or we’re going to miss our train.”